-- 1. Not contain any non-educational advertisements. - 2.
-Information as prescribed in Policy 4.13 including not using a student's photograph when associated with the student's name unless written permission has been received from the student's parent or student if over the age of 18. - 3.
-State that the views expressed are not necessarily those of the School Board or the employees of the district.
+- Not contain any non-educational advertisements.
+Additionally, student web publications shall; - Adhere to the restrictions regarding use of Directory Information as prescribed in Policy 4.13 including not using a student's photograph when associated with the student's name unless written permission has been received from the student's parent or student if over the age of 18. - State that the views expressed are not necessarily those of the School Board or the employees of the district.